 Why some bloggers get tons of readers whereas others starve for it?
 Let me share why people don’t read your blog and how to make them stick.

-I am not a blogging guru or has a lot of readers for my blog either.
+I am not a blogging guru or have a lot of readers for my blog, either.
 Still, I will try to answer why people don’t prefer reading your blog based on my so far experience with blogging.

 Remember, no matter what I tell you know, you should continue writing.
 The toughest part is to keep writing when no one is reading your content, but that is how the blogging game works.
 No blogger had all the readers before he wrote his first hundred articles.